Groot-GAW/Groot/README.md

 Here, we provide the link to download [LJspeech](https://keithito.com/LJ-Speech-Dataset/).

-The LibriTTS and LibriSpeech datasets can be download from torchaudio.
+The LibriTTS and LibriSpeech datasets can be downloaded from torchaudio.
+That's exactly how we downloaded it.

 ------
 ### Inference